 A Dark Turn Worthy of Black Mirror

-In spite of its adherence to a fairly formulaic structure, Upgrade distinguishes itself from other revenge thrillers with its dark climax.
+In spite of its adherence to a fairly formulaic structure, Upgrade distinguishes itself with a dark climax.
 It’s at this point of the movie where Whannell’s exploration of AI and tech corporations really coalesces into a coherent commentary.
 For audiences not interested in subtext, it’s a grim climax that works and makes Upgrade instantly memorable.

 Though revenge exploitation thrillers aren’t generally known for their performances, Upgrade has a couple of good ones.
 Marshall-Green looks like he is having fun with his role, while Benedict Hardie makes for an intriguing villain.
-Betty Gabriel is sadly wasted in her role as Detective Cortex.
+Whannel wastes Betty Gabriel in her role as Detective Cortex.
 She’s fantastic when she’s on screen, but she’s given too little to do.
 Harrison Gilbertson fails to make much of an impression as Upgrade’s tech guru, Eron Keen.